SeekyCt/spm-loaders/README.md

 # spm-loaders

-Loader source code for the following rel loader implementations:
-- Gecko code
-- Save exploit
-- Riivolution (TODO)
-- Dol patch (TODO)

 This repo contains some generalised loader components, and a specific standard design built off of those.
 See [Components](#components) for details of the components, and [STANDARD.MD] for the more specific details.

-## Memory Usage

-A certain range of RAM across all regions is reserved for this: 80004200 - 800060bb (inclusive)
-- 80004200 - 80005000 is relloader
-- 80005000 - 800060bb is space for saveloader if needed
-- This range can be patched in a dol easily
-- This is part of the TRK interrupt table, which goes unused and is in the same place in all versions
-- Technically, anything from the TRK string at 80004188 could've been used
-    - The starting address chosen is slightly nicer
-    - This still leaves some space for future standards to use, should that be needed

-## Components

 The components are split into 2 categories:
 - Payload (end goal code to run)